 I’ve always had an irrational fear of falling into a crevasse, which is rather bizarre considering I’m not in the habit of trekking across glaciers.
-(I’d like to give it a try though!)

-I remember coming across photos of a couple of guys who photographed their trip hydrospeeding (yes, it’s a thing) down 7 miles of Aletsch’s glacial melt water last year.
+We recently came across photos of a couple of guys who photographed their trip hydrospeeding (yes, it’s a thing) down 7 miles of Aletsch’s glacial melt water last year.

 We sat and enjoyed the view for a bit with the sound of the roaring water next to us, then poked around along the glacier’s edge, peering underneath at rocks suspended in the solid ice.

-Not only is the entire mass moving, but it slides downhill about 200 meters a year at Concordia, slowing to less than half that by the time it reaches the Bettmerhorn, the peak where we started our hike toward the end of the glacier.
+Not only is the entire mass moving, but it slides downhill about 200 meters a year at Concordia.
+It slows to less than half that by the time it reaches the Bettmerhorn, the peak where this hike starts toward the end of the glacier.

 While it moves, it’s melting.